 Becoming an LPC in North Dakota will take a bit of work.
 Most of the licenses for counselor in the state of North Dakota will require that you successfully complete your Master’s degree.
 With the right dedication and focus, you can make it happen.
 If you want to be eligible for independent practice, you will usually need to have your graduate degree.
 For more information on mental health counseling organizations, please click here.

-Future Counselor: For Student in North Dakota High School or North Dakota High School Graduate
+Future LPC: For Student in North Dakota High School or North Dakota High School Graduate

 Your First Step: